/ print & identity

 THE WALL PAPERS MAGAZINE

-ROLE: BRAND CONCEPT / STYLE GUIDE / TYPESTTING / GRAPHIC DESIGN & PRODUCTION
+ROLE: BRAND CONCEPT / STYLE GUIDE / TYPESETTING / GRAPHIC DESIGN & PRODUCTION

-Our perception of the world is much based on the visual stimulation, and the amount of the information surrounding us get bigger and more complicated every day.
+Our perception of the world is much based on the visual stimulation and the amount of the information surrounding us get bigger and more complicated every day.
 The role of visual design is to help people to make sense of the information.
-Discrepancy between the corporate identity and the message embedded in the product or service can lead to undesirable perception of the brand.
+The discrepancy between the corporate identity and the message embedded in the product or service can lead to an undesirable perception of the brand.
 As Erik Spiekermann said, "if we want to speak to the people, we need to know their language.
 In order to design for understanding, we need to understand design."

-ROLE: BRANDING & LOGO DESIGN / STYLE GUIDE / TYPESTTING / GRAPHIC DESIGN & PRODUCTION / WEBSITE DESIGN
+ROLE: BRANDING & LOGO DESIGN / STYLE GUIDE / TYPESETTING / GRAPHIC DESIGN & PRODUCTION / WEBSITE DESIGN

 It is very challenging to run a successful restaurant on the island.
 The business needs to survive a very quiet winter season as well as equally challenging summers with a major influx of tourists.
 Artisan Eats open its doors in 2009 and I was approached by the owners to help with establishing the brand.
-Bowen Island has a long history of supporting the community of artist and craft makers, and at the same time, it is home for many ultra modern house holds.
-I was quite excited about this opportunity, specially because being a resident of the island for several years gave me an advantage to view this project through the eyes of the visitor and really connect with the brand.
+Bowen Island has a long history of supporting the community of artist and craft makers, and at the same time, it is home to many ultra-modern households.
+I was quite excited about this opportunity, especially because being a resident of the island for several years gave me the advantage to view this project through the eyes of the visitor and really connect with the brand.
 The design research and analysis took us from a minimal style ID concepts to many decorative solutions and finally we settle on very simple treatment with an emphasis on the elaborate word mark and a close association with the location of the bistro - the Artisan Square.
 Since then, The Artisan as it is known to the locals become the main hang-out on the island and it is now my favourite spot for guerilla-style prototype testing.
-Over the years, I collaborate with the owners on several design projects including web site and numerous promotion materials.
+Over the years, I collaborate with the owners on several design projects including website and numerous promotion materials.

 PWIAS ANNUAL REPORTS

-ROLE: CONCEPT / STYLE GUIDE / TYPESTTING / GRAPHIC DESIGN & PRODUCTION
+ROLE: CONCEPT / STYLE GUIDE / TYPESETTING / GRAPHIC DESIGN & PRODUCTION

 Since its founding two decades ago, the mission of the Peter Wall Institute for Advanced Studies has been to create collaborative, interdisciplinary, basic research programs for scholars at all stages of their career.
 It is one of only 24 similar institutions worldwide, based on the Institute for Advanced Study at Princeton and devoted to the free pursuit of learning and research at the highest levels.
 The Institute’s achievements include the creation of a significant community of scholars – more than 350 Faculty Associates in total – at the University of British Columbia and an even wider global community of individuals and partner institutions.

-I was invited to work with PWIAS team on the 2010, 2011, 2012 and 2013 Annual Reports with a mandate to establish a holistic style guide for all print-based work published by the Institute.
-Lettebox Design produced a fantastic ID system and working with their team gave me an opportunity to discuss various options for the initial concept of the report.
-Strong, horizontal alignment as well as an offset of the support text suggested a landscape-oriented publication.
+I was invited to work with PWIAS team on 2010, 2011, 2012 and 2013 Annual Reports with a mandate to establish a holistic style guide for all print-based work published by the Institute.
+Letterbox Design produced a fantastic ID system and working with their team gave me an opportunity to discuss various options for the initial concept of the report.
+Strong, horizontal alignment, as well as an offset of the supporting text, suggested a landscape-oriented publication.
 We went through several layout iterations of the key pages before decided on the final look & feel.
 Working closely with Dianne Newell, the Institute Director was very rewarding.
-The 2010 book was printed by Blanchette Press while the 2011 and 2012 was produced by Hemlock Printers on their Indigo Digital Press.
+The 2010 book was printed by Blanchette Press while the 2011 and 2012 were produced by Hemlock Printers on their Indigo Digital Press.
 The 2014-15 Report was published only in a digital form based on my interaction design.
 Engine's Kele Nakamura integrated this new module into PWIAS website.